Home Download Orders Contact

 stops the FBSServer service

-/repairdb repairs program database corruptions.
+repairs program database corruptions

 User manual for the Ferro Backup System™ - Worker